JohnLiao-source/siemens/README.md

 - [Software Tutorial](https://www.novakon.com.tw/en/software/detail/iM_Connect) Open the website and tab labeled "Software Tutorial" on the page.

 ## License
-For detailed license information, please refer to [License Declaration](license/main.html).
+For detailed license information, please refer to the following:

+## License Declaration

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](LICENSE) file for details.

 ### Prerequisites